Demand for Blockchain Developers Continues to Expand

 In a permissionless blockchain, everyone can join and become a part of the consensus process.
 Any popular public blockchain can be seen as permissionless.

-In a permissioned one, there is an additional authorization layer, which is used to control which nodes have access to which part of the blockchain (e.g., there could be a fixed group of nodes that are the only ones allowed to create new blocks).
+In a permissioned one, there is an additional authorization layer, which controls which nodes have access to which part of the blockchain (e.g., a fixed group of nodes could be the only ones allowed to create new blocks).

-There are some solutions which can be seen as hybrid approaches.
+Some solutions can be seen as hybrid approaches.
 For example, J.P.
 Morgan’s Quorum is a fork of Ethereum, where part of the network is private, and the rest is public.

 What is the genesis block?

 The genesis block is the first block of any blockchain.
-It is the only block which does not contain a hash referring to a previous block.
+It is the only block not containing a hash referring to a previous block.
 In many practical solutions, this block is itself hardcoded in software.

 What is consensus in distributed systems?

-This kind of consensus is the agreement among a distributed system’s nodes about the state of the system.
-It is a difficult computer science problem without a general solution, having been solved only for specific use cases, like bitcoin.
+This kind of consensus is the agreement among a distributed system’s nodes about its state.
+It is a complex computer science problem without a general solution, having been solved only for specific use cases, like Bitcoin.

 The first widespread implementation was Bitcoin, created by Nakamoto and launched in January 2009.
 Since then, many different applications have received publicity.